angulardevelopment/ngrx-state-management/README.md

-create reducer and its initial state create action add functionality in reducer (using actions that you created) create selector and return data create effects
+create reducer and its initial state create action add functionality in reducer (using actions that you created) create selector and return data - added in main module create effects  - in this we need to pass action to get data and another action to pass data

 dispatch - call action

-Basic component folder-
-reducer includes (main code +1, -1, 0)
-store includes action(increment , decrement, reset)
-component includes selector (final data)

 Install Redux dev tool chrome extension